 National Color Day focuses on the impact color has on each of us.
 The observance takes place each year on October 22nd.
 Color is powerful.
 It can affect a mood, draw attention, even cause alarm.

-It is hard to imagine the world without color.
+It is hard to imagine a world without color.
 Without color, we would nearly be blind.
 Doctors check for health through the color of a patient’s skin.
 On a late, crisp autumn morning, sparkling frost and leaves changing from green to vermillion signal a change of seasons.
 A flush of color in the cheeks of a friend sends a cue of her embarrassment.
 The street light turns from green to yellow to red.
 In the Grand Canyon, layers of sediment range in color from black to pale ash.
 All these signs alert us to change through color.

 Imagine a world without chrysocolla.
 This mineral formed from hydrated copper phyllosilicate develops colors from a brilliant cyan to jade green.
 From darkening skies before a storm to the undulating fragile glow of the aurora borealis, color in nature moves us to pause and enjoy or to warn us of impending danger.
 Long before colors had names, they served a purpose.